Life Expectancy: 68.7 years

 History Of Partnership

 Since 1990 the Integrated Tribal Development Programme (ITDP) has assisted hill tribe people to cope with the many changes that have taken place in their livelihoods.
-This has predominantly been through small projects providing special assistance with drinking water, irrigation systems, farming and income generation, fish farming, establishing a Fair-Trade International Coffee Cooperative, self-help groups, and assisting Lahu hostels in areas of capacity building and sustainability.
+This has predominantly been through small projects providing special assistance with the construction of drinking water and irrigation systems, delivery and management of tree crops for subsistence farming and income generation, fish farming, establishing a Fair-Trade International Coffee Cooperative, self-help groups, and assisting Lahu hostels in areas of capacity building and sustainability.
 To date, in addition to aiding minority groups in Thailand, ITDP is assisting other countries in the region.
 More than 250 villages and 6 tribal groups have received assistance from ITDP.

 Bright Hope World's association with ITDP commenced in 2005 when we started buying coffee from them and importing it to New Zealand.
-Since then we have been in regular contact with Mike Mann and have visited Thailand a number of times.
-It is therefore exciting to now be able to partner with them in other aspects of their ministry.
+It is exciting to now be able to partner with them in other aspects of their ministry.

 What We Like About The Partnership